A Makefile for your Go project

 The last block defines the recipe to lint the code.
 The default

-built using the first block but it can be
+linting tool is the golint built using the first block but it can be

-overridden with make GOLINT=/usr/bin/golint
+overridden with make GOLINT=/usr/bin/golint.

 Tests#